scintill/electrum-web/docs/INDEX.md

 to help Bitcoin users avoid future thefts by making centralized servers and trust hierarchies unnecessary for convenient, daily usage of Bitcoin.

-To do this, Thomas enlisted the help of numerous instrumental core Bitcoin developers, who would help build a special kind of Bitcoin wallet.
-This new wallet could, remarkably, decouple itself from the burdensome default Bitcoin software program on-demand, while still giving users full control over their money.
+Thomas began work on a special kind of Bitcoin wallet.
+Remarkably, his new wallet could decouple itself from burdensome software dependencies, while still giving users full control, with ease.

 This made Electrum just as convenient to use as any Website.
 It meant Electrum would start instantly, and it meant Electrum could run on